Aman2925/Fabric/Airlines/README.md

 The Bronze Layer serves as the landing zone for all raw operational datasets.

-No business logic is applied at this stage, ensuring that the original source data remains available for auditing, reprocessing and historical reference.
+No business logic or transformations are applied at this stage, ensuring that the original source data remains available for auditing, reprocessing and historical reference.

-No transformations are applied during ingestion.
-This ensures complete traceability and preserves the original source data for auditing and validation.

 ### Bronze Layer Responsibilities